-Whether you're sending emails directly, buying solo ads, or you’re doing some sort of a joint venture partnership, you want the highest number of clicks and opens possible from the emails you send out.
+Whether you're sending emails directly, buying solo ads, or you’re doing some sort of joint venture partnership, you want the highest number of clicks and opens possible from the emails you send out.

 So let us take a look at how ‘Master Marketers’ get that done.

 Focus on Short Powerful Subject Lines

 Subject lines are headlines.
 That’s how you have to think of your email subject lines.

 You have to think about it as writing a headline.
 Lets’ take a look at some good and some bad.

 First the bad.
-Here are some examples of an email subject lines from Walgreens (Charlie feels that he can pick on Walgreens as his father worked for them for 50 years):
+Here are some examples of email subject lines from Walgreens (Charlie feels that he can pick on Walgreens as his father worked for them for 50 years):

 ‘Your frequent customer number was selected for a Courtesy $50 Walgreens charge card’